who1s/bd-sorsat/content/posts/2021_log4shell.md

 {{< twitter user="chvancooten" id="1469340927923826691" >}}

-All admins and information security professionals have been busy for the past week but I can't even imagine how the week has been in the Log4j developer community.
+All admins and information security professionals have been busy for the past week, but I can't even imagine how the week has been in the Log4j developer community.
 My warmest thoughts to you folks!
 I hope that this vulnerability reminds companies who use open-source code in their commercial products that they should also support these open-source projects financially.

 ## How to know if this affects me?